-- 2.11.1.
-Most dwellings include a garden for residents' purposes of sitting out, drying clothes and for children to play.
+- 2.11.1.Most dwellings include a garden for residents' purposes of sitting out, drying clothes and for children to play.
 It is essential after an extension has been built that sufficient garden space remains for these purposes, particularly to the rear where that space is generally more private.
 An amount of garden area should be retained to meet the reasonable needs of potential occupiers.
-For comparison, the Council's Residential Guidelines for a new 3 bedroom semi-detached house require 80sq.m of garden area, although some older houses may not have as much as this.
 An extension that removes a large section of private garden area is unlikely to be acceptable. - 2.11.2.
 The loss of garden area should also be kept to a minimum to retain the visual quality and reduce the loss of existing features such as greenery and biodiversity.